Portfolio Optimization based on Neural Networks Sensitivities from Assets Dynamics respect Common Drivers: Theoretical Framework

 \end{itemize}

-Different configurations of Networks can be used to approximate different modelling PDEs.
-For the document we only focus on feed-forward networks, and sensitivities of the assets with respect to their drivers are obtained via AAD, following the methodology by B.Huge and A. Savine for a Vanilla Net \cite{huge2020differential}.
+The system that represents the PDE solution in (\ref{PDE2}) for our case, can be approximated with a neural network $F(x,w)$ in which inputs $x(k)$ are, $u^{\left\{k\right\}}$ (feed-forward networks), or $u^{\left\{k\right\}}$, $d^{\left\{k-1\right\}}$ and $\varepsilon^{\left\{k\right\}}$ (recurrent networks), so that different configurations of neural networks can be used to approximate different modeling PDEs.
+Here the focus is specifically on feed-forward networks, with inputs, $u^{\left\{k\right\}}$, the asset drivers, and output, $d[k]=y(k)$, the prediction of asset returns, as in Figure 1.
+Once true dynamics are approximated with exogenous drivers, the sensitivities of the assets with respect to their drivers are obtained via AAD.